Deleting posts automatically in Mastodon after a certain time period

 Posts in Mastodon can be set to automatically self-destruct after a certain time period, with exceptions made for posts you want to keep.
 Here’s how to do it:

-2. Go to Preferences > Automated post deletion (on mobile you may need to click ☰ first)
+2. Go to Preferences > Automated post deletion (on mobile web click ⚙️, then ☰, then Automated post deletion)

 4. Set the exceptions for posts you want to keep